OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory-b2c/active-directory-b2c-devquickstarts-web-dotnet-susi.md

         app.UseOpenIdConnectAuthentication(
             new OpenIdConnectAuthenticationOptions
             {
-                // Generate hello metadata address using hello tenant and policy information MetadataAddress = String.Format(AadInstance, Tenant, DefaultPolicy),
+                // Generate the metadata address using the tenant and policy information MetadataAddress = String.Format(AadInstance, Tenant, DefaultPolicy),

                 // These are standard OpenID Connect parameters, with values pulled from web.config